-Diwali is widely known as the festival of lights and as India’s biggest and most important holiday of the year.
-This holiday is celebrated over 5 days and it consists of fireworks, eating great food, colored sand, unique candles and lamps.
+Diwali is widely known as the festival of lights and is India’s biggest and most important holiday of the year.
+This holiday is celebrated over 5 days and it consists of fireworks, eating great food, colored sand, unique candles, and lamps.

 This activity is great to do with children as it is fun and educational and teaches children that all cultures are important and that we should be inclusive.
 It is a great way to also teach them about lanterns and lights and how it connects to Indian culture.
 For example, the word Diwali means “row of lights.”

 It doesn’t matter whether or not you are Indian, it’s so vital that parents and educators teach young children about the various holidays that individuals celebrate across the world.
 This activity unites the commemoration of Diwali and gives children the opportunity to investigate the delightful smells that Indian culture brings.
-It is always nice to pair an activity with a book and you can also do a little extra research about Diwali, so that children can get a better understanding of what it entails.
-The astounding colors that stand out during Diwali will leave children curious like a cat, asking several questions about Diwali and all its yummy desserts.
+It is always nice to pair an activity with a book and you can also do a little extra research about Diwali so that children can get a better understanding of what it entails.

-This activity just screams out fun because it involves playing with playdough and children love activities that provide hands-on experiences since it allows them to feel belonged and engaged.
+This activity just screams out fun because it involves playing with playdough and children love activities that provide hands-on experiences.
 In addition, children love dramatic play and making things out of playdough to resemble pretend food.
-The aspect of pretend play is very enjoyable to children and as an educator assistant I always enjoy playing with children when it involves both dramatic and pretend play.

 As discussed, children love to play with pretend food and also make food, so this activity is important for children’s development because it unites the celebration of Diwali and permits children to explore the delightful smells that Indian culture brings.
 I think it is a great idea to incorporate an activity about food and to use playdough because it’s a way for children to utilize their fine motor skills and also build upon their self-expression.
-As well, playing with playdough builds on children’s vocabulary and it also allows them to focus.
 Lastly, this activity is insightful and important as it builds upon sensory play.
 This activity incorporates the aspect of smell which means you can ask children for example, “what does the smell of cinnamon remind you of?”

 These Diya lamps will definitely liven up any room and can really ignite the discussion around this Hindu holiday.
-It’s interesting because the activity combines lamps with dough.
-So, with this activity the children will be making a gorgeous work of art to celebrate the festival of lights.
+In this activity, the children will be making a gorgeous work of art to celebrate the festival of lights.

 This activity involves mixing dough and baking it in the oven.
 It really involves children working with their hands by making dough balls as well as washing paintbrushes which will be used to decorate the salt dough once it is dry and cooled off.
-The next step is then adding the tea light candle that is battery powered.
+The next step is then adding a tea light candle that is battery-powered.
 Let’s not forget that when the children are working with the dough they have to really use their hands to form it properly into the right shape (into a rim around the dough ball).
 This means that this activity requires a lot of support and assistance from educators.
-Once the craft is complete the children can really enjoy it in all its glory and beauty.

 I personally love this activity because it involves creating a beautiful piece of art while educating children at the same time.
-The word Diya really gives off and represents one of the many aspects and traditions of Diwali and this activity is very creative and will brighten up an early childhood educators classroom.
-I also enjoy that it is a very interactive activity and that the children can paint the dough as well as decorate it to their liking which allows them to be creative and express themselves artistically while using their favorite colors.
+The word Diya really gives off and represents one of the many aspects and traditions of Diwali and this activity is very creative and will brighten up an early childhood educator’s classroom.

 What are your favorite ways to celebrate Diwali?
 Let us know in the comments!